Weekly Sprout Newsletter đŸŒ±

 What would Beansprout do?

-The SRS is just one of the many tools you can use for your retirement planning.
+The SRS is just one of the many tools you can use for tax relief.

 Some of the popular SRS investing options include ETFs, Singapore REITs, and T-bills